 I’ve been working on some fun fish recipes that you can get the kids involved with cooking.
 They’re perfect for family mealtimes; easy, quick and tasty, as well as fun to make together and packed with nutritious ingredients.

-These homemade fish fingers are guaranteed to become a real family favourite.
+My homemade fish fingers are guaranteed to become a real family favourite.
 Here’s how to make them.
 And don’t forget to get the kids involved – this is a fun, messy job.

 - 2 frozen cod fillets